camilouribebotta/visual-essays/docs/help.md

 ### data-image

 Associates an image with a text element.
 The directive provides the ability to define 3 versions of the image URL, the normal version (`data-url`), a thumbnail (`data-thumbnail`) and a high resolution version (`data-hires`).
 The `data-url` attribute is required.
-All URLs may be relative to the essay or absolute.
+All URLs may be relative to the essay (i.e., 'images/my_image.png') or absolute.

 #### data-image attributes

 - __id__:  The directive ID.
 If specified this should be globally unique within the essay.
 If not specified a value will automatically be generated.
 - __title__:  The title attribute is used for the image caption.
-Markdown formatting is supported in th
+Markdown text formatting is supported in the title allowing for italicized and bold text.
 - __data-url__:  The URL to the default version of the image.
 - __data-thumbnail__:  The URL to a thumbnail sized version of the image.
 If this is not provided the default version of the imaged will be scaled when a thumbnail is needed.
 - __data-hires__:  The URL to the best version of the image.
 This version will be used in the high resolution image viewers and automatically converted to IIIF format (and cached) for zooming and panning.